-This isn't your run-of-the-mill post about keeping your RV cool in the summer.
+No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

-No, these are real, actionable steps you can take to get cooler when it's hot outside (and inside).
+Instead, these are tangible, actionable steps you can take to get cooler when it's hot outside (and inside).

 Some of these are more affordable than others, but they are all pretty cheap outside of adding a second (or third) AC unit to your camper.